Criteria for Selection:

 - Lawn upkeep is done by the UMHB Facilities Department.

 - Mail service is through the Belton Post Office and garbage pick-up is through the City of Belton.
-Residents are expected to supply their own trash cans for trash pick-up.

 - Residents are required to park in the spaces provided for the house and are not allowed to park on the lawn.
 Residents are responsible for where their guests park as well.